iesemoto/programming_challenge/README.md

 ## Getting Started / Testing
 There are two ways to parse a Business card text input:
 1. Business Card OCR GUI, or
-2. a command line tool
+2. A command line tool

 Disclaimer: You may only test input one business card information at a time.